Billing & Fee Explanations

 UNIVERSITY ADVANCEMENT FEE

-The University Advancement Fee is required for all Texas A&M University students each semester.
+Each semester, the University Advancement Fee is required for all Texas A&M University students.
 The Advancement fee funds services such as advising, the Career Center, the Writing Center, technology, and libraries, as well as administrative services such as ID services, the campus bus system, billing and refunds, access for students to discounted software, and many of the services provided through the Division of Student Affairs.

 MUSICAL ACTIVITIES FACILITY PERFORMANCE FEE